-Any storage of the substation which may be necessary prior to installation should be in conditions which are dry and heated.
+- Any storage of the substation which may be necessary prior to installation should be in conditions which are dry and heated. - · Please observe instructions carefully - To avoid injury to persons and damage to the device, it is absolutely necessary to read and observe these instructions carefully.

-Assembly, start-up and maintenance work must be performed by qualified and authorized personnel only.
+Assembly, start-up and maintenance work must be performed by qualified and authorized personnel only